 So pleased to report that my new release has an audio book version in production.

-Here’s a new trailer to get you excited about the novel and the main character, Serena Mendez.
+Here’s a podcast to get you excited about the novel and the flawed heroine, Serena Mendez.

 Writing to Raise Consciousness—Meaning, Method, and Intent